 I’ll also sow kale seeds under my grow lights to give it a head start.
 My grow light stand has a capillary mat and reservoir, which waters from underneath.
 If my seeds aren’t sown in that setup, I use a mister spray bottle to water the seeds in their cells or small pots, so the seeds and subsequent delicate young seedlings don’t get washed away.

 How to grow kale from transplants

 Kale itself is full of nutrients, but it needs lots of nutrients to grow, especially nitrogen.
-Add a layer of compost (about two inches) to the garden before planting.
+Add a layer of compost (about two inches) to the vegetable garden before planting.
 I top-dress my raised beds with compost in the fall, so they’re ready for early-spring sowing and planting.
-Whether you’ve purchased seedlings, or grown your own, use a chopstick to gently tease your seedling out of the cell pack or tray and plant it in the garden.
+Whether you’ve purchased seedlings, or grown your own, use a chopstick to gently tease your seedling out of the cell pack or tray and plant it in the garden in an area that gets full sun.
+Kale will grow in partial shade, but I’ve found it does better with more sun.
 Keep your seedlings well watered and watch for pest damage.
 Fertilize regularly as part of your summer routine using an organic fertilizer.

 Growing kale to add to ornamental arrangements